Reducing workplace injuries with Talogy’s manufacturing solution

-Accurately screen out high-risk individuals and reduce workplace injuries
+Accurately screen out high risk individuals

 Over the past 20 years, Talogy has conducted thousands of job analyses.
 Almost without exception, the competency that is rated as most important by job content experts in manufacturing and/or physically demanding environments is safety.
 Improving safety and reducing accidents is important for organisations both ethically and financially.
 Estimates vary, but according to the Occupational Safety and Health Administration (OSHA), for every dollar (£0.73) that is spent on medical expenses for a workers’ compensation claim, an additional $4 (£2.94) for indirect workers’ compensation costs is incurred.
 Also, for every dollar of disability (lost time) expenses paid for a workers’ compensation claim, OSHA estimates an additional $2 (£1.47) to $10 (£7.35) is incurred in indirect workers’ compensation costs.
 Considering that in 2007, the average workers’ compensation claim was £34,400, the indirect cost would be over £147,000.